gscript-lang/gscript/README.md

 # gScript
-gScript is a new programming language built with JavaScript
+A new programming language built on JavaScript ✨